Our top tips for battery care.

-Warranties cover manufacturing and assembly defects.
+Product warranties vary from item to item.
+Warranties are intended to cover manufacturing and assembly defects.
 Warranties do not cover wear and tear, and are void in circumstances of misuse and/or misapplication.

-If you are experiencing any issues, the first thing to do is ensure that the battery is fully charged.
+If you are experiencing a battery issue, the first thing to do is ensure that the battery is fully charged.
 Flat batteries are NOT covered by warranty.
 A flat battery will likely fail diagnostic testing, however this does not necessarily mean that the battery is faulty.

-Note that DCPower can charge your battery for you, however this will incur a fee until such time as a warranty claim is accepted.
+If your battery is flat then DCPower can recharge your battery for you, however this will incur a fee until such time as a warranty claim is accepted.